- 21 March

 One of the sourest exits on our list is that of Claude Makelele in 2003.
 The defensive midfielder was one of the most underrated players in Europe during his time in the Spanish capital, with the spotlight often shone on his Galactico team-mates like Zinedine Zidane and Ronaldo.

-This underappreciation was reflected in his contract as he was on a fraction of what those stars earned.
-He would ask for a new contract with improved terms in the summer of 2003 only to be shot down by Florentino Perez, who insisted that Makelele would not be missed.
+This underappreciation was reflected in his contract as he was on a fraction of the wages those stars earned.
+He would ask for a new deal with improved terms in the summer of 2003 only to be shot down by Florentino Perez, who insisted that Makelele would not be missed.

 Fernando Morientes (to Monaco, 2003)

 Fernando Morientes was always in the shadow of the legendary figure of Raul during his time at Madrid, but that doesn't mean he wasn't a good performer.